michalspano/jormungandr/docs/user-manual.md

 }
 ```

 Secondly, we need to _'tell'_ the game to recognize such a file as a __level__ for the game.
-Thereby, the user must navigate to the `SnakeGameUtils.java` file (under `java` source directory) and add the following line of code (line 62; TODO: could change):
+Thereby, the user must navigate to the `SnakeGameUtils.java` file (under `java` source directory) and add the following line of code (line 65):

 ```java
 public static final Map<String, String> JSON_SOURCES = new HashMap<>() {{